-Recommended Preparation: BOT 100 or equivalent and ENGL 098R or ESL 105 or equivalent reading level
+Recommended Preparation: BOT 100 or equivalent with a grade of "C" or better or "CR", ENGL 098R or ESL 105 or equivalent reading level

 Designed to give students with little or no computer experience the basic information and skills needed to operate a computer efficiently in an office environment.
 Includes overview of the components of a computer system hardware and software, proficiency in using a mouse, storing information, using the Internet, and purchasing and maintaining a computer.
 Recommended that students complete a basic keyboarding course prior to enrolling in this course.
 Credit/No Credit only.
 Non-associate degree applicable.